-NOVANTA® lasers are designed, tested, and certified to comply with certain United States (U.S.) and European Union (EU) regulations.
+SYNRAD lasers are designed, tested, and certified to comply with certain United States (U.S.) and European Union (EU) regulations.
 These regulations impose product performance requirements related to electromagnetic compatibility (EMC) and product safety characteristics for industrial, scientific, and medical (ISM) equipment.
 The specific provisions to which systems containing f201 lasers must comply are identified and described in the following paragraphs.
+Note that compliance to CDRH, FCC, and EU requirements depends in part on the laser version selected-Keyswitch or OEM.